pedro16v/sticky-note-detection/README.md

 2. Check lighting conditions in the image
 3. Ensure sticky notes have good contrast with background
 4. Consider adjusting the validation parameters in the code

+If getting too many false positives:
+1. The size filter should remove most tiny false detections automatically
+2. Check if non-sticky note objects match the color ranges
+3. Consider adjusting color ranges for your specific sticky notes

 ## Example